Tornado outbreak sequence of May 21–26, 2011: Chickasha–Blanchard–Newcastle, Oklahoma

 Overall, one person was killed and 48 other people were injured by this tornado along its 32 mi long path.
 This tornado followed a similar path to that of the May 1999 Bridge Creek–Moore tornado.

+On January 23, 2025, Anthony W. Lyza with the National Severe Storms Laboratory along with Harold E. Brooks and Makenzie J. Kroca with the University of Oklahoma’s School of Meteorology published a paper to the American Meteorological Society, where they stated the tornado in Chickasha was an "EF5 candidate" and opined that the EF5 starting wind speed should be 190 mph instead of 201 mph.